SANQUHAR, DUMFRIES & GALLOWAY, SCOTLAND

 (Dramatic Dance RADA, The Laban Guild for Movement & Dance,

 Paradance UK, Harmonic Interactive Healing)

-The fee for the course is £240, which includes sandwich lunches each day and 2-course evening meal each night.
-EARLY BIRD price £225 if booked by 1st June.
+The fee includes evening meal on arrival day, and sandwich lunches each day and a 2-course evening meal each night.

 Total fee for Tuition Only = £150

 Total Fee for Tuition and Meals = £240